YangLing0818/buffer-of-thought-llm/README.md

 ## 📢 News
+[2025.2] 🎉 We release [ReasonFlux](https://github.com/Gen-Verse/ReasonFlux), a revolutionary inference-scaling paradigm with a hierarchical RL algorithm: enpowering **a 32B model with 500 thought templates to outperform o1-preview and DeepSeek-V3** in reasoning tasks.

 [2024.10] 🎉 We release [SuperCorrect](https://github.com/YangLing0818/SuperCorrect-llm) based on Buffer of Thoughts, a new self-correction LLM reasoning framework.
 Notably, this new SupperCorrect-7B model achieves SOTA performance on MATH and GSM8K benchmarks among all 7B models.

 [2024.10] 🎉 We update our repo and release our implementation of **Meta Buffer** and **Buffer Manager**  on math problems such as **GSM8K** based on amazing work [light-RAG](https://github.com/HKUDS/LightRAG).